Can I get tested for COVID-19?

 What is being done to protect the health of the Yale community?

-- We are working closely with the Connecticut Department of Public Health, Yale Emergency Management, the Office of International Students & Scholars, and other key offices to monitor the situation.
+We are working closely with the Connecticut Department of Public Health, Yale Emergency Management, the Office of International Students & Scholars, and other key offices to monitor the situation.
+Read more on the Yale COVID-19 page.

 What if I am traveling overseas and have a medical emergency?